Posts for: #English

 (A small discussion can be found underneath this Lemmy post).

 For some years now, I have seen this graph go around on social media.
+I think it’s a powerful image, because it shows us so clearly that it is happening in our lifetime and under our watch.

-Nodules are red, violates are blue I was today years old when I learned why the nitrogen fixing nodules on the roots of legumes tend to be red when you open them.
+I was today years old when I learned why the nitrogen fixing nodules on the roots of legumes tend to be red when you open them.
 It has to do with the Great Oxidation Event, which happened around 2.5 billion years ago, and is directly connected to the reason why our blood is red.

 (This article also exists in Spanish: link)